-The following table provides information regarding the beneficial ownership of our common stock as of November 12, 2021, and as adjusted to reflect the completion of the offering, for:
+The following table provides information regarding the beneficial ownership of our common stock as of October 29, 2021, and as adjusted to reflect the completion of the offering, for:

-- each shareholder known by us to beneficially own more than 5% of our outstanding common stock; - each of our directors; - · each of our named executive officers; and - all our directors and executive officers as a group.
+- each shareholder known by us to beneficially own more than 5% of our outstanding common stock; - each of our directors; - each of our named executive officers; and - all our directors and executive officers as a group.

 We have determined beneficial ownership in accordance with the rules of the SEC.
-These rules generally provide that a person is the beneficial owner of securities if such person has or shares the power to vote or direct the voting of securities, or to dispose or direct the disposition of securities, or has the right to acquire such powers within 60 days through (i) the exercise of any option, warrant or right, (ii) the conversion of a security, (iii) the power to revoke a trust, discretionary account or similar arrangement or (iv) the automatic termination of a trust, discretionary account or similar arrangement.
-For purposes of calculating each person's percentage ownership, common stock issuable pursuant to options that are currently exercisable or will become exercisable within 60 days are included as outstanding and beneficially owned for that person or group, but are not deemed outstanding for the purposes of computing the percentage ownership of any other person.
+These rules generally provide that a person is the beneficial owner of securities if such person has or shares the power to vote or direct the voting of securities, or to dispose or direct the disposition of securities, or has the right to acquire such powers within 60 days through (i) the exercise of any option, warrant or right, (ii) the conversion of a security, (iii) the power to revoke a trust, discretionary account or similar arrangement or (iv) the automatic termination of a trust, discretionary account or similar arrangement or will become exercisable within 60 days are included as outstanding and beneficially owned for that person or group, but are not deemed outstanding for the purposes of computing the percentage ownership of any other person.
 Except as disclosed in the footnotes to this table and subject to applicable community property laws, we believe that each person identified in the table has sole voting and investment power over all the shares shown opposite such person's name.

-The percentage of beneficial ownership is based on 8,747,010 shares of our common stock outstanding as of November 12, 2021, and 12,247,010 shares of common stock to be outstanding after the completion of this offering (or 12,772,010 shares of common stock if the underwriters exercise in full their option to purchase additional shares).
+The percentage of beneficial ownership is based on 8,746,110 shares of our common stock outstanding as of October 29, 2021, and shares of common stock to be outstanding after the completion of this offering (or shares of common stock if the underwriters exercise in full their option to purchase additional shares).
 The table does not reflect any shares of common stock that may be purchased in this offering.